hamdirhibi/Hamdi-Rhibi-official-website/README.md

 - Generating docker image for our project
 - Create A local kubernetes Cluster
 - Install Prometheus and grafana locally using HELM
-- Create azure container registry and push our docker inside it
+- Create azure container registry and push our docker image inside it
 - Create Azure Kubernetes service
-- deploy our application to the AKS
+- deploy our application to AKS
 - Configure many Kubernetes components such as (deployment,service,ingress,secret file,config_map)